freedomgames/Planet-Lab/backend/README.md

   ]
 }
 ```
+where your-bucket-name is the bucket you created above
 * Hold onto the access and secret keys for this IAM user --
   you'll need them soon